- 50 Years of Victory

 - Price from

 Summary : For centuries, explorers set out for the North Pole by sled, ship, aircraft and even balloon, but it wasn’t until 1948 that a human reached 90º north.
-Now you can voyage there yourself on aboard the nuclear-powered icebreaker 50 Years of Victory, powerful enough to push through the formidable Arctic ice pack.
+Now you can voyage there yourself aboard the nuclear-powered icebreaker 50 Years of Victory, powerful enough to push through the formidable Arctic ice pack.
 Shore landings are planned in Franz Josef Land and at 90N, the top of the world, and sightseeing by helicopter provides an aerial view of the icebreaker crushing through the Arctic Ocean pack ice.
+Celebrate with champagne upon your arrival and if conditions permit, soar above the Earth on an optional hot air balloon ride.
 Join this once-in-a-lifetime journey and add your name to the handful of adventurers who’ve stood at the top of the world!

 Activities : Birding, Culture, Hiking